 When you delete a role/scope pair while copying, editing, or deleting an administrator, it deletes only the relationship between the role and the scope for that administrator.
 It does not delete either the role or the scope.
 It also does not affect any other administrator who is configured with that role/scope pair.

-To manage administrators, click Configuration > Administrators in the Studio navigation pane, and then click the Administrators tab in the upper middle pane.
+Sign in to Web Studio, click Administrators in the left pane, and then click the Administrators tab.

-- Create an administrator: Click Create new Administrator in the Actions pane.
-Type or browse to the user account name, select or create a scope, and select a role.
+- Create an administrator: Click Create Administrator in the action bar.
+Type or browse to the user account name, select or create a scope, and then select a role.
 The new administrator is enabled by default; you can change this.

-- Copy an administrator: Select the administrator in the middle pane and then click Copy Administrator in the Actions pane.
+- Copy an administrator: Select the administrator and then click Copy Administrator in the action bar.
 Type or browse to the user account name.
 You can select and then edit or delete any of the role/scope pairs, and add new ones.
 The new administrator is enabled by default; you can change this.

-- Edit an administrator: Select the administrator in the middle pane and then click Edit Administrator in the Actions pane.
+- Edit an administrator: Select the administrator and then click Edit Administrator in the action bar.
 You can edit or delete any of the role/scope pairs, and add new ones.

-- Delete an administrator: Select the administrator in the middle pane and then click Delete Administrator in the Actions pane.
+- Delete an administrator: Select the administrator and then click Delete Administrator in the action bar.
 You cannot delete a Full Administrator if it would result in there being no enabled Full Administrator.